rhouldin/getting-cleaning-data-course-project/README.md

 - The test and training datasets in the original data have been combined.

-- The subject-ID, activity-ID and activity-name are contained in separate files in the original data.
+- In the original data, the subject-ID, activity-ID and activity-name are contained in separate files.
 In this dataset, they are combined with the corresponding measurement data and are present in the first three columns.

 - Only the MEAN and STD measurements are retained.
 These consist of the columns in the original data whose names contain the strings "mean()" and